front-end-foundations/FlexNav/README.md

 Note the units for specifying font weight - a number between 100 and 900.
 This allows us to access the full range of weights available in a font instead of the single weight we get with `font-weight: bold`.

-Add an `active` class to the first anchor tag in the navbar:
+Note the `active` class on the first anchor tag in the navbar:

 ```html
 <li><a class="active" href="index.html">cuisines</a></li>